Roll ball takes baby steps in soccer-crazy Meghalaya

 Asked about the challenges, he listed finance and lack of infrastructure as major hurdles that need to be overcome for the sport to thrive.
 “There are hardly any playgrounds for the sport, and at present, we have a small playground located at Lapalang for providing training to the students,” he said.

 “We want kids in Meghalaya, or for that matter in the Northeast, to follow the sport’s success too.
-In this context, we have to set up academies at the district level and organise competitions there to popularise the sport.
-At the moment, given the elitist nature of the sport, attracting kids from rural areas is a major challenge for which government support is required,” he added.
+In this context, we have to set up academies at the district level and organise competitions there to popularise the sport.” he added.